RefresherTowel/docs/catalyst/patterns.md

 ## Pattern 2: Low HP damage boost

-> "Deal more damage when you’re on low health."
+> "Deal more damage when you're on low health."

 This is a **conditional modifier** pattern: